UPDATED WITH NEW EVENTS: Cabarrus Calendar

 Friday, Oct.
 29

 Old Courthouse Theater & Cabo Winery present HALLOWINE for a spooky good time.
-Watch three 10-Minute Plays with a Halloween theme and enjoy hors d'oeuvres 7 and 8:30 p.m..
-Wine, Beer, Soda & Wine Slushies will be available for purchase.
+Watch three 10-Minute Plays with a Halloween theme and enjoy hors d’oeuvres at 7 and 8:30 p.m.
+Wine, beer, soda and wine slushies will be available for purchase.
 Tickets are $20.
 Seating is limited to 30 patrons for each performance.
 Tickets are available at www.octconcord.com or call the box office at 704-788-2405.

 Saturday, Oct.
 30